Emphasis on conversational Hebrew

 We approach the Judaica curriculum much in the same way as the Rabbis thought about the Torah, each time discovering new ideas and experiences with an ever-growing depth.
 We have created a three-year cycle, each year setting the course for a different journey through the same Jewish text.
 Each year we draw upon the other two themes (as well as many more themes) to support the focus.
 With each meeting of holiday, of an event in history, or a Jewish value or custom, the kids glean something new and relevant to their lives.

 At Kesher we encourage the students to constantly learn and grow through creativity and discovery.
-The extended day students participate in a variety of fun chugim.
-All chugim are taught with some Hebrew and/or Judaism woven in.
-Some examples include:
+Students participate in a variety of fun chugim.
+All chugim are taught in Hebrew, some with aspects of Judaism woven in.

 Board Game Design